MBS International Airport: Transportation

 Rental car services are provided by Hertz Rent A Car, Enterprise Rent-A-Car, Avis Car Rental, National Car Rental, and Budget Rent a Car.
 Various taxi and limousine services are available to passengers as well.

 Expansion

 In July 2019, the FAA announced that MBS airport would receive $4.65 million for taxiway construction.
 This included $1.3 million in entitlement funding and $3.3 million in discretionary funding.
 The project added a second connection in and out of the terminal ramp, and was projected to improve efficiency.

+In July 2023, the MBS Airport Commission announced that Jacksonville-based RS&H would serve as construction administrator for a major runway rehabilitation project.
+The Runway 14/32 project was expected to take just three months to complete, at a price point of $530,000.